Larsuu/Bheater/README.md

 # Bheater A DIY Battery ECU & firmware.

-This project is designed to provide control of different battery uses by including charger status, battery heating, and an auxiliary heater.
+This project is designed for light electric vehicles to provide control of different battery uses by including charger status, battery heating, and an auxiliary heater.
 It also offers a few extra 3V3 tolerant GPIO for additional user-managed features.

 (Status: Basic functionality around heating and charging is written and done.
 All the extra features are still missing)